An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

 The claim follows immediately. \end{proof}

-\begin{rem} At the level of orthogonal polynomials, such an $n$-dimensional integral representation is implicit in \cite{SzegoG:1939}; more precisely, Szeg\H{o} gives a representation of orthogonal polynomials as a determinant, but the Cauchy-Binet identity allows one to turn it into an $n$-dimensional integral involving the square of a Vandermonde determinant. \end{rem}
+\begin{rem} At the level of orthogonal polynomials, such an $n$-dimensional integral representation is implicit in \cite{SzegoG:1939}; more precisely, Szeg\"o gives a representation of orthogonal polynomials as a determinant, but the Cauchy--Binet identity allows one to turn it into an $n$-dimensional integral involving the square of a Vandermonde determinant. \end{rem}

-Note that in the above calculation, the $x$-dependent constraint on the contour was only relevant to the eventual identification of the $n+1$-dimensional integral as an elliptic Selberg integral.
+Note that in the above calculation, the $x$-dependent constraint on the contour was only relevant to the eventual identif\/ication of the $n+1$-dimensional integral as an elliptic Selberg integral.
 We also observe that if $v$ has the form $u_r/q$, then the parameters $u_r$ and $p/v$ in the Selberg integrals multiply to $pq$ and thus cancel.
-We thus find that $F_n(z;u_r/q)$ satisfies biorthogonality with respect to a general order $m$ instance of $\Delta(z)$.
+We thus f\/ind that $F_n(z;u_r/q)$ satisf\/ies biorthogonality with respect to a general order $m$ instance of $\Delta(z)$.
 It will, however, be convenient to allow general $v$ in the sequel.

 We thus see that the integral $F_n(z;v)$ is in some sense an analogue of an orthogonal polynomial.
 Similarly, the $n+1$-dimensional integral of Theorem \ref{thm:ell_biorth} is analogous to a Cauchy transform of $F_n(z;v)$, as the integral of $F_n(z;v)$ against a function with a moving pole.
-This suggests that these two integrals should form a row in the fundamental matrix of our difference equation.
+This suggests that these two integrals should form a row in the fundamental matrix of our dif\/ference equation.
 This leads to the question of how this row depends on $v$.
-Define
+Def\/ine

 where the factor $x^{n+1}$ is chosen to make the integrand invariant under $x\mapsto 1/x$, the factor $v^{n+1}$ for symmetry, and the factor $\psi_p(v,x)$ to simplify the following identity.

 \begin{lem} The functions $F_n(x;v)$ and $F^+_n(x;v)$ satisfy the identity